eProsima/Fast-DDS/examples/C++/Configurability/README.txt

 In addition to this Publisher and Subscriber, the examples folder of this distribution comes with a number of preset tests to exemplify the most behaviour-changing parameters:

-* HistoryKind: Shows how a Keep-All Subscriber stores all samples in its History and a Keep-Last subscriber starts to overwrite when it reacher its depth.
+* HistoryKind: Shows how a Keep-All Subscriber stores all samples in its History and a Keep-Last subscriber starts to overwrite when it reaches its depth.
 * LateJoiners: Shows how a Transient-Local Subscriber receives past samples while Volatile starts receiving from the moment of its creation.
 * Keys: Provides a working example of how data can be split into multiple endpoints based of keys.
 * SampleConfig: Provides a basic Publish-Subscribe example for the three sample configurations specified in section 5.